 When was the last time you asked a question to get what you want?

-How many times have you decided not to ask a questions because you believed that you won’t get it anyway?
-How many times did you not ask the boy or girl for a drink because you thought he or she will never go out with you?
-How often did you not ask for a raise because you thought you will never get it?
+How many times have you decided not to ask a question because you believed that you wouldn’t get what you wanted anyway?
+How many times did you not ask the boy or girl for a drink because you thought he or she would never go out with you?
+How often did you not ask for a pay increase because you thought you would never get it?

 So let me ask you: